abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

     - Please make sure that `"use strict"` is **at the top of your scripts**, otherwise strict mode may not be enabled.
   - Strict mode changes the (previously accepted "bad syntax") into real errors
     - as an example, in normal JavaScript, mistyping a variable name creates a new global variable.
 In strict mode, this will throw an error, making it impossible to accidentally create a global variable.
+    - If a variable is not found anywhere, that’s an error in strict mode (without `use strict`, an assignment to a non-existing variable creates a new **global** variable, for compatibility with old code).
   - **Should we write it ?**
     - Modern JavaScript supports `“classes”` and `“modules”`, that enable `use strict` automatically.
 So we don’t need to add the `"use strict"` directive.
 - `Refactoring the code` : means the process of restructuring code without changing or adding to its external behavior and functionality.